turingschool/front-end-curriculum/lessons/introduction-to-html.md

 ## Narrative

 Of all of the major technologies used on the web—on either the front- or the back-end—HTML is the oldest.
 In the beginning, the web was just a bunch of HTML documents that you wrote by hand.
-They had these cool things called hyperlinks that would allow to click on a word on one page and be taken to another page.
+They had these cool things called hyperlinks that would allow you to click a word on one page and be taken to another page.

 At the end of the day, HTML is made up two things: text and tags that mark up that text.